 - Avoid duplicate listings: Merge or remove extras to consolidate authority.

-SEO for Google Maps — best practices at a glance
+Best practices at a glance

 - Fill in every GBP field completely.